helenhl20/email-populator-monday/README.md

 ## Configure Monday App

-### Create new app and integration feature
+### Create a new app and an integration feature

-1. Open monday.com, login to your account and go to a "Developers" section.
+1. Open monday.com, login into your account, and go to your "Developers" section.
-2. Create new "Integration Example App"
+2. Create a new "Integration Example App"
-3. Open "Features" section and create new "Integration" feature
+3. Open the "Features" section and create a new "Integration" feature

-### Create new recipe and trigger
+### Create a new recipe and a custom trigger

 1. Open "Recipes" tab
 2. Click "Add new recipe"
 3. Click "Choose trigger" and choose "When a column changes" trigger
-4. Type "When {text column, columnId} changes" in "Sentence" field
+4. Type "When {Person column, columnId} changes" in the "Sentence" field
+   <br>(In this case, the "Person column" will be the underlined part of the recipe you will be clicking into, and the "columnId" will be the data that is sent to your custom app.
-5. Configure trigger input fields:
+5. Configure the following trigger input fields:
    <br>boardId - Context
-   <br>columnId - Recipe Sentence (Text Column)
+   <br>columnId - Recipe Sentence (Person Column)
    <br> ![Screenshot](https://dapulse-res.cloudinary.com/image/upload/f_auto,q_auto/remote_mondaycom_static/uploads/VladMystetskyi/7ca206bf-d494-43f3-bd62-439061d6ec13_monday-Apps2020-06-0722-35-56.png)

 ### Create new custom action